Introduction to RKKP

 The Clinical Registries in Denmark are founded on a national initiative, mandated by law and regulated by national government, but financed and owned by regional governments.
 Each registry has to pass appraisal in the National Health Authority every three years, where it is assessed whether it fulfils national criteria for functionality, data safety and methodology.

-Each individual clinical registry has a professional board appointed by professional medical and nursing societies, representing the main clinical stakeholders.
+- professional boards appointed by professional medical and nursing societies for each clinical registry, representing the main clinical stakeholders.

 For more information please contact firstname.lastname@example.org